liberize/ssc/examples/4_embed_interpreter/README.md

 ## Example: bash-static

 `bash-static` is a static build of bash.
-It doesn't come with any dependencies, so it's easy to bundle it to our app.
+It doesn't come with any dependencies, so it's easy to embed it to our app.

 ```bash
 # download bash-static